Skip to Main Content

 Access to Printed Cases

-The Law Library subscribed to the Commonwealth Law Reports from 1903-2009 (KU18 .A2 1904).
-They are available from the Auxiliary Library Facilitay (ALF).
-The Library also subscribed to the Federal Law Reports, 1956 - 2009 (KU19 .A2 1961), and they are also available from the ALF.
-Finally, the Library also subscribed to the Federal Court Reports, 1992-2009 (KU18 .A2 1984), which are also available from the ALF.
-All three series have multi-volume indexes.
+The Law Library has at one time been subscribed to three different series worth mentioning--the Commonwealth Law Reports from 1903-2009 (KU18 .A2 1904), the Federal Law Reports, 1956 - 2009 (KU19 .A2 1961), and the Federal Court Reports, 1992-2009 (KU18 .A2 1984).
+All three series have multi-volume indexes, and are available at the ALF.